India orders Norwegian to leave country for protesting | DW | 27.12.2019

 Checked with police first

-The tourist, who had posted photos from the demonstration on Facebook, insisted he had previously been "verbal assurances" from police that she could participate in the protest.
+The tourist, who had posted photos from the demonstration on Facebook, insisted she had previously been given "verbal assurances" from police that she could participate in the protest.

 She added that she would now leave India for Dubai on Friday evening and then fly to Sweden.